zextras/tech-doc/source/suite/installation.rst

    * In order to use Zextras Suite, both
    * Core and Zimlet need to be installed.

-A Zextras Theme is automatically installed during a `Zextras Suite Full Installation <#zx-full-install>`_ or `Zextras Suite Full Upgrade <#zx-full-upgrade>`_, but also a standalone ``zextras-theme-installer`` script can be used to install an updated version of the theme.
+A Zextras Theme is automatically installed during a :ref:`zx-full-install` or :ref:`zx-full-upgrade`, but also a standalone ``zextras-theme-installer`` script can be used to install an updated version of the theme.

 In order to successfully perform the Zextras suite installation, one shall need to either become the ``root`` user or execute the script with